stormpath/stormpath-documentation/source/errors.rst

 7104: Login attempt failed because there is no Account in the Application’s associated Account Stores with the specified username or email.

-7200: Stormpath was not able to complete the request to Facebook or Google: this can be caused by either a bad Facebook or Google Directory configuration, or the provided Account credentials are not valid.
+7200: Stormpath was not able to complete the request to the Social Login site: this can be caused by either a bad Social Directory configuration, or the provided Account credentials are not valid.

-7201: Stormpath is unable to create or update the Account because the Facebook or Google response did not contain the required property.
+7201: Stormpath is unable to create or update the Account because the Social Login site response did not contain the required property.

 7202: This property is a read-only property on a externally managed Directory account, it cannot be modified.